American Legislative Exchange Council: Immigration

 The "Support Our Law Enforcement and Safe Neighborhoods Act", an Arizona law commonly known as "SB 1070", was drafted during an ALEC meeting in December 2009 and became an ALEC model bill.
 Enacted in 2010, SB 1070 was described as the toughest illegal immigration law in the U.S. Portions of SB 1070 were held by the Supreme Court to be preempted by federal law in 2012.

 Bills similar to SB 1070 were passed in Alabama, Georgia, Indiana, and Utah, and have been introduced in 17 other states.

 A 2018 study characterized ALEC as highly influential in the spread of policies intended to curb sanctuary cities (jurisdictions where immigration enforcement is not a law enforcement priority).

+Labor policy

+The organization publishes a Labor Reform Policy document which it says champions "worker freedom".
+The document advocates for right-to-work laws, endorses the Supreme Court's Janus v.
+AFSCME decision that allowed public sector workers to choose whether or not to pay union dues, and contains state-by-state fact sheets on the prevailing minimum wage, union landscape, and public and private sector union membership rates.

+In 2011, longtime ALEC member and Wisconsin Governor Scott Walker helped pass Wisconsin Act 10, which implemented an ALEC policy of restricting the collective bargaining rights of state and local government employees.

+ALEC's model bills include a Resolution to Align Pay and Benefits of Public Sector Workers with Private Sector Workers, which would mandate that "retirement benefit obligations to all state and municipal workers shall be immediately adjusted to a level comparable to that of private-sector workers."
+Another ALEC model bill is a Paycheck Protection Act, which would require that unions establish separate segregated funds for political activities, and prohibit the collection of union dues for those activities without the express authorization of the employee.
+ALEC has also drafted a model law called the Living Wage Mandate Preemption Act.
+It prohibits a local municipality, city, county or township from enacting a living wage that is greater than the state's minimum wage.

 Animal and Ecological Terrorism Act

 One of ALEC's model bills is the "Animal and Ecological Terrorism Act", which classifies certain property destruction, acts of intimidation, and civil disobedience by environmental and animal rights activists as terrorism.
 This model bill appeared across the U.S. in various forms since it was drafted in 2003.
 The federal "Animal Enterprise Terrorism Act" has notable similarities, and at points almost verbatim language, to ALEC's model "Animal and Ecological Terrorism Act".
 The Senate version of the "Animal Enterprise Terrorism Act" was sponsored by Senator James Inhofe, a long-time member of ALEC.

 Many ag-gag bills are also similar to ALEC's model "Animal and Ecological Terrorism Act", which would make it against the law to film, videotape, or take photographs on livestock farms in order to "defame the facility or its owner".
 People found to be in violation would be put in a "terrorist registry".